bitcoin-dot-org/Bitcoin.org/_includes/guide_wallets.md

   encoding section above.)

-* Uncompressed public keys start with 0x04; compressed public keys begin with 0x03 or 0x02 depending on what side of the curve they're on.
+* Uncompressed public keys start with 0x04; compressed public keys begin with 0x03 or 0x02 depending on whether they're greater or less than the midpoint of the curve.
+These prefix bytes are all used in official secp256k1 documentation.

 {% endautocrossref %}